Lamspringe

 Lamspringe is a village and a municipality in the district of Hildesheim, in Lower Saxony, Germany.
 It is situated approximately 20 km south of Hildesheim.
 Since 1 November 2016, the former municipalities Harbarnsen, Neuhof, Sehlem and Woltershausen are part of the municipality Lamspringe.

-It was known historically as the seat of the former Lamspringe Abbey, of which the church and other buildings remain.
+Lamspringe is known historically as the seat of the former Lamspringe Abbey, of which the church and other buildings remain.